FredHutch/tfcb_2023/lectures/lecture05/README.md

 Once you have logged on,
 execute the following commands:

-(Optional) If you followed along yesterday for the interactive lecture, you will need to mv your directory since it has the same name as the one we will use today.
+(Optional) If you followed along yesterday for the interactive lecture and named your folder tfcb_2023, you will need to mv your directory since it has the same name as the one we will use today.

     mv tfcb_2023 tfcb_2023_inclass

-Then use this command to grab the materials we'll work though today:
+I think you've already cloned the repo via this command, but if not then use this command to grab the materials we'll work though today:

     git clone https://github.com/fredhutch/tfcb_2023.git

+I've made some changes since class started!
+Please update your repo:

+   cd tfcb_2023
+   git pull

+VERY IMPORTANT!
+If you have issues here let me know!!

+Otherwise
     cd tfcb_2023/lectures/lecture04

 Now you can start the first lesson by clicking [here](https://fredhutch.github.io/tfcb_2023/lectures/lecture04/01-first-steps).